Mateusz Hewelt

-Mateusz Tomasz Hewelt (born 23 September 1996) is a Polish professional footballer who plays as a goalkeeper for club Radcliffe.
+Mateusz Tomasz Hewelt (born 23 September 1996) is a Polish professional footballer who plays as a goalkeeper for club Warrington Town.

 Career

-At the age of 5, Hewelt moved to the Republic of Ireland, where he was scouted by English Premier League side Everton, who eventually signed him.
+At the age of five, Hewelt moved to the Republic of Ireland, where he was scouted by English Premier League side Everton, who eventually signed him.

 In 2019, Hewelt signed for Miedź Legnica in the Polish second division.

 On 3 October 2020, he scored an equaliser in stoppage time of a 2–2 draw against Chrobry Głogów.

 He signed for Northern Premier League side Bamber Bridge on a free transfer in September 2021.

 On 28 January 2022, Hewelt joined EFL League Two side Tranmere Rovers on a short-term contract and was immediately loaned back to Bamber Bridge for the rest of the 2021–22 season.
 On 26 February 2022, his loan at Bamber Bridge was cut short and he instead joined Northern Premier League Premier Division rivals Stafford Rangers on loan for the remainder of the season.

 On 9 May 2023, Tranmere announced he was being released.

 In June 2023, Hewelt signed for Northern Premier League Premier Division club Radcliffe.

+After three seasons with Radcliffe, on 2 June 2026 Hewelt moved to another Northern Premier League Premier Division side Warrington Town.